ocemo/Behavior-Guidelines/docs/notes.md

  - Strike removal is done once every offseason during the week following admin elections.
 Strikes are removed as follows:
  - Minor Strikes will expire after four months, up to two per four month period.
  - Normal Strikes will expire after six months, up to one per six month period.
- - Serious Strikes will not expire except for Rules 25, 26, and 29 which expire after ten months, up to one per ten month period.
+ - Majority of Serious Strikes do not expire.
+The following expire after a 10 month period: 25 & 28.
+The following expire after a 20 month period: 29 & 30.
+Up to 1 per period.
  - Any expiration periods may be increased if strikes are consistently received for additional instances of breaking the same rule.